pankajekm/GrammarTool/README.md

-# GrammerTool
+# GrammarTool
-The project aims to build a tool with capabilities to correct spelling mistakes and perform grammer corrections
+The project aims to build a tool with capabilities to correct spelling mistakes and perform grammar corrections